erogenousbeef-zz/BigReactors/Roadmap.md

 - (DONE FOR TURBINES) Change icon selection mechanism; instead of using metadata to determine texture, use TileEntity state information
 - (DONE) Calculate & cache the side on which a reactor block is located on assembly, reset it on disassembly.
 - (DONE) Corify the calculation & caching of sides, create a "cubic" base multiblock controller and TE that add those methods
-- Add BeefLogger which parents to the FML logger.
+- (DONE) Add BeefLogger which parents to the FML logger.
 Makes logs easier to read.

 ### Fuel refactor
 - (DONE) Move fuel and waste pools up to reactor level.
 Size determined by # fuel rods.